phanvy5403/stock_price_forecasting/README.md

 # stock_price_forecasting

-**Stock Market Prediction using LSTM model.
-The App forecasts Open price of NIFTY 50 index of the next five days using history of 10 days data as an input.
-Predictions are made using LSTM algorithms.
-After experiencing in 4 different LSTM models (with different architectures of model and structures of data), build the best LSTM model: multivariate encoder-decoder LSTM model with prior one week’s data as the input.
+**Stock Market Prediction using LSTM Models: The application predicts the opening price of the NIFTY 50 index for the next five days based on a history of 10 days' data.
+The predictions utilize LSTM algorithms.
+After experimenting with four different LSTM models featuring various architectures and data structures, we developed the optimal model: a multivariate encoder-decoder LSTM model using data from the previous week as input.